alexandre-silvaa/alexandre-silvaa/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=44475a&size=35&center=true&vCenter=true&width=1000&lines=Hello,+World!;Be+Welcome!+:%29)](https://git.io/typing-svg)

-🤓 My name is Alexandre Barbosa da Silva and I'm 20 years old. </br>
+🤓 My name is Alexandre Barbosa da Silva </br>
-💻 I'm a systems development technician. </br>
+💻 I'm a systems development techI'm a full-stack developer with a passion for technology and innovation, with a diverse background and solid experience in software development.
+I work on challenging projects using Spring Boot and React.js, as well as several other technologies.
+I have dedicated myself to creating efficient and scalable solutions for clients, always seeking to improve my skills and knowledge.nician. </br>
 📚 I study systems analysis and development at Universidade de Sorocaba. </br>

  <div align="center">